2021 Storm and Surface Water Master Plan Update

 In addition to fixing problems and restoring natural surface water areas, the Utility accounts for replacement of aged infrastructure like pipes, catch basins, and stormwater vaults.
 The Utility annually expenses over $400,000 for the depreciation of its infrastructure.
 From 2021-2025, this amounts to a total of over $2 million that is to be depreciated for system replacement.
 A portion of the capital projects in this Plan Update includes system replacement.

-Open a PDF of the entire Project Planning section (Section 2) of the draft Master Plan Update.
+Open a PDF of the entire Project Planning section (Section 2) of the Adopted 2021 Storm and Surface Water Master Plan Update.

 Section 3 of this Plan Update provides an overview of the Utility’s watershed management efforts.
 This section identifies an additional approach to help focus these efforts.

 The approach divides the Utility’s service area into eleven sub-areas, termed surface water management areas (SWMAs).
-Bothell’s SWMAs were developed to meet Washington State Department of Ecology requirements under S5.C.1.d.i of the Western Washington Phase II Municipal Stormwater (MS4) Permit.
-SWMA sizes were defined to meet Ecology expectations, data needs, and allow the City to reasonably measure or detect improvements in water quality from implemented projects and programs.
+Bothell’s SWMAs were altered from the previous Plan to meet Washington State Department of Ecology requirements under S5.C.1.d.i of the Western Washington Phase II Municipal Stormwater (MS4) Permit.
+SWMA sizes were defined to meet Ecology expectations, data gathering and reporting needs, and allow the City to reasonably measure or detect improvements in water quality from implemented projects and programs.
 When basin delineations are too small, the amount of data required throughout the city to prioritize between them is too great.
 When basins are too large, areas get unfairly biased from size requirements.
-Due to this, Bothell’s monitoring basins focus on tributary drainage to reduce bias, meet size requirements, and focus on areas where the City can implement improvements with the potential to detect change through future monitoring.
+Due to this, Bothell’s SWMA basins focus on tributary drainage to reduce bias, meet size requirements, and focus on areas where the City can implement improvements with the potential to detect change through future monitoring.